 Changing Endpoints, Changing Thinking

 Compared to the security landscape of today, enterprise security of even just a few years ago seems remarkably simple.
 In the past, hackers were focused primarily on servers.
-Getting in to a server meant gaining access to the most important data within the company, and to keep criminals out, IT security was focused primarily on defending their network against intruders using firewalls, intrusion detection, etc.
+Getting in to a server meant gaining access to the most important data within the company, and to keep criminals out, IT security was focused primarily on defending their network against intruders using firewalls, intrusion detection.
+But now security is a serious issue and companies use services and technologies as the Lorex surveillance system to make sure everything is running smoothly on their companies.

 Although server protection is still important, the cloud has created a much bigger attack surface, and more potential points of entry for hackers.
 With employees using mobile devices and laptops to connect to the cloud from virtually anywhere, the idea of accessing a single server to attack a company isn’t the biggest concern anymore.
 And protecting endpoints, which have always been a means of entry for hackers, is no longer about keeping desktop computers secure and up-to-date.
 Now, cloud security solutions must address vulnerabilities in smartphones, tablets, laptops, and even connected equipment like printers and copiers.
 In short, vulnerabilities are no longer limited to servers, but extend to networks, applications, and the users themselves – and efforts to manage vulnerabilities must extend to those factors as well.